 Students who demonstrate financial need will be given special consideration.
 Students receiving a full scholarship from another source are not eligible for this study abroad scholarship.
 Preference will be given to students who previously have not received OVPDEMA study abroad scholarships, and who do not have extensive overseas travel or study abroad experience.

-The application for the Fall 2020 study abroad scholarship is due Monday, May 18, 2020.
+The application for the Spring 2021 study abroad scholarship is due Monday, October 26, 2020.
 All application materials must be received by the deadline.
 Incomplete applications or applications submitted after the deadline will not be considered.

 The application materials consist of: